 - Limit media use.
 Set a limit (30 minutes a day, for example).
 Make sure that your children have ample time with parents and caregivers away from devices.
 Unstructured, media-free playtime is key to the development of creativity of young children.

 - Choose programs (and apps) carefully and interact with your children during the show or game.
 Do not allow your child to passively view television and videos.
 Children develop language and cognitive skills by interacting with parents or caregivers.
-Most apps in the “educational” section of the app store don’t meet the AAP’s standards for educational programs.
+Check reviews of apps before using them.
+Most apps that can be found in the "educational" section of the app store don't meed the AAP's standards for educational programs.

 - Be aware of advertisements.
 Educational programs and online apps are interrupted by advertisements.
 You can choose stations (such as public television stations) that are free of ads, record programs without commercials, buy or rent children’s videos, or purchase handheld electronic learning devices that are made specifically for kids (ideally, after age 2).